raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 1. Click on `File` > `Save` and save your file into the `timelapse` folder you just created, with the filename `timelapse.py`.

-1. Add the following code to set up your PiCamera.
+1. Add the following code to set up your Camera Module.
 We have deliberately set the resolution of the camera at 1024 x 768 so that the images are captured at a lower resolution.
-This is in case you wish to make an animated gif of your timelapse photographs later, so the file size of the gif will not be too large.
-If you would prefer higher or lower resolution photographs, you can change this setting accordingly.
+This is to allow you to make an animated gif of your time-lapse photographs.
+You will need to use low resolution images to make sure that the file size of the gif is not too large.
+If you would prefer higher or lower resolution photographs, you can change this setting.

   ```python
   from time import sleep